-Dairy Farming is more than a job.
-It’s also a way of life for the men and woman who live and work on America’s 45,000 dairy farms.
+Dairy Farming is vital to our communities.
+It’s a way of life for the men and woman who live and work on America’s 47,000 dairy farms.
 And, dairy is essential to the health of communities across the country because it contributes jobs, income and economic vitality.
 Here’s a quick look at dairy farming facts and figures:

 - Dairy farms support rural communities in all 50 states and Puerto Rico.

 - Where milk goes, jobs follow.
-From farm to processor to distribution and retail, dairy creates jobs that support the economic well-being of rural America.
+From farm to processor to distribution and retail, dairy creates jobs that support the economic well-being of rural and urban America.

 - Dairy farms sustain rural America.
 Even under the nation’s current economic challenges, dairy farmers and companies are a lifeline to 900,000 jobs in the United States.